apache/submarine/README.md

 </div>

-# What is Apache Submarine?
+# What is Apache Submarine anyway?

 **Apache Submarine** (Submarine for short) is an **End-to-End Machine Learning Platform** to allow data scientists to create end-to-end machine learning workflows.
 On **Submarine**, data scientists can finish each stage in the ML model lifecycle, including data exploration, data pipeline creation, model training, serving, and monitoring.